Baum Farm

 About Us

 Today essentially all milk is taken to a milk processor for pasteurization then to the retailer.
 This system has created a monopoly system with the price of milk set by the Federal order.
 The Federal order price over the years has continued to reduce the price the farmer received for his milk.
-Over the past 30 years the price paid to the farmer has decreased continuously.
-The average milk price for 2009 was $11.38/100.
-The projected price of milk for the coming year 2010 is projected to be less than $16/100.
-The typical dairy farm needs to make $18-20/100 just to break even.
+Over the past 39 years the price paid to the farmer has decreased continuously in real spending power.
+The Class I milk price now is $15.30/100wt (1/22/19).
+In 1980 the milk price was 13.05/100wt.
+Medium income in 1980 was $16,671 now its $59,055 or 3.54 times as much.
+The milk price now should be $46.00/100wt.
+How would any person like to get the same wage they got 39 years ago.